-Biopsy for Pancreatic Cancer
+Biopsy for pancreatic cancer

-Most common methods of obtaining a biopsy for pancreatic cancer are:
+The most common methods of obtaining a biopsy for pancreatic cancer are:

-- Laparoscopy: is a surgical procedure that uses several small incisions.
+This is a surgical procedure that uses several small incisions.
 Using laparoscopy, a surgeon can collect tissue for biopsy, as well as see inside the abdomen to determine if pancreatic cancer has spread.

-- Percutaneous needle biopsy: Under imaging guidance, a radiologist inserts a needle into the mass, capturing some tissue.
+Under imaging guidance, a radiologist inserts a needle into the mass, capturing some tissue.
 This procedure is also called a fine needle aspiration (FNA).

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.